enochyu-official/blog/content/posts/post2.md

 ## Choosing Theme

-To avoid headaches from css and javascript, I decided to use a theme from [Hugo Themes](https://themes.gohugo.io/).
-There are great themes in the link to make our life easier, so I chose a theme called [Stack](https://themes.gohugo.io/themes/hugo-theme-stack/).

 To implement the theme as a submodule, we must run the following commands in your project.
 ```